 1. Take Responsibility

-Only one person will ever know what work best for your body and that is you.
+Only one person will ever know what works best for your body and that is you.
 There are plenty of people who will tell you there is nothing you can do, and you just need to live with it.
 But that’s not true.
 Beyond prescription drugs and surgery, which are obviously best left to the experts, there are lots of lifestyle and diet changes that might make a difference.
 Why not try a few and see?

 2. Do Research